jpluimers/TEquation/README.md

 # Notes

- 1. To solve an equation use the `SolveEquation()` method; the first parameter is an open array that accepts the coefficients in input, the second parameter is the container of the solutions and the third parameter is an open array that contains the critical points for the root finding algorithm you've chosen.

- 2. When the degree of the equation is >= 5 the component uses a root finding algorithm.
-You can setup the algorithm by setting the property `RootFindAlgorithm`; the default value is `TNewtonRaphson` which is in general a good algorithm (but it doesn't guarantee a 100% convergence!).

- 3. When the degree of the equation is < 5 the component uses some standard algorithms to find the roots.
-By the way if don't agree and you want to use a root finding algorithm just call the method `ForceRootFindAlgorithm(true)`.
-In this way (for example) a 3rd degree equation will be solved using the specified root finding algorithm.

-# Boring notes

 If you aren't a math expert maybe you might be wondering why I am using root finding algorithms to solve 5th degree equations (an higher).
 To make a long story short: because I am forced!
 Very easily: there are formulas to solve 1st, 2nd, 3rd and 4th degree equations (the latter is very <b>COMPLEX</b> :p).
-There cannot be algebraic formulas to solve 5th and higher degree equations (ask google about Ruffini and Galois)
+There cannot be algebraic formulas to solve 5th and higher degree equations (ask google about Ruffini and Galois).
+So you have 2 choices:

+ 1. If you have an equation whose degree is >= 5 you must use the `NthDegree` class with a root finding algorithm.
+ 2. If you have an equation whose degree is <= 4 you can use the `NthDegree` (because root finding algorithms work with any kind of equation!) or the apposite class listed in the table above.

+In my opinion you should use the apposite class when you can because it's more precise and has more functionalities (such as the discriminant option).
+Also keep in mind that root finding algorithms doesn't have a perfect convergence ration ( = they can fail) so, again, in case of deg. <= 4 use the proper class.

 # Code